 As a kid I also remember having a knack for remembering car specs, something that still holds true today.
 I don’t know why, but I could tell you the engine type and power of almost any supercar at the time.
 I remember having a book that I got at a school book fair that had all of the supercars in it, and I'd pour through it over and over again and memorizing all of the facts.

 What is at the top of your automotive bucket list?

-I definitely want to make it to France one day to watch the 24 hours of LeMans.
+I've had the opportunity to check a bunch of things off already, but I definitely want to make it to France one day to watch the 24 hours of LeMans.
 If I go see one big motorsport event, it would have to be that one.
-I also want to go to Dirtfish Rally School one day.
-Ever since I got my WRX I have wanted to go flat out in the dirt.

-What's in your driveway, and what makes it special?
+What's in your driveway, and what makes them special?

 What was your first car?
 Do you have any sort of brand loyalty?